What to expect during a Relocation Property Assessment

 - The presence of polybutylene piping cannot always be determined as it can be concealed by storage or within walls and ceilings.
 Knowledge and awareness of the product can vary by regions and experience.

-- When our field inspector identifies polybutylene piping as being present and there are noted visible defects, then it is RAL’s policy to report its presence and call for further evaluation by a qualified plumbing contractor to determine the current condition and provide recommendations for correction / replacement.
+- When our field inspector identifies polybutylene piping as being present and there are noted visible defects, then it is ReloOlogy’s policy to report its presence and call for further evaluation by a qualified plumbing contractor to determine the current condition and provide recommendations for correction/replacement.

 Although no visible defects were noted in the polybutylene piping in this home, the presence of this product is noted due to the potential for defects associated with some types of polybutylene piping.

-RAL understands the need for some clients to have polybutylene piping further evaluated by a qualified plumber before making final decisions with regard to the transferee and property.
-Regardless of current condition, it is RAL’s position statement that polybutylene piping poses a risk of failure that can lead to significant property damage and loss of personal property.
-In addition the history and stigma associated with this product may put the client at significant risk of complete replacement demands by potential buyers.
-RAL recommends each corporate client make their own policy as to whether or not they require replacement of this piping.
+ReloOlogy understands the need for some clients to have polybutylene piping further evaluated by a qualified plumber before making final decisions with regard to the transferee and property.
+Regardless of the current condition, it is ReloOlogy’s position statement that polybutylene piping poses a risk of failure that can lead to significant property damage and loss of personal property.
+In addition, the history and stigma associated with this product may put the client at significant risk of complete replacement demands by potential buyers.
+ReloOlogy recommends each corporate client make their own policy as to whether or not they require the replacement of this piping.